quattervals/vocabulaire/README.md

 ## About

-Improve vocabulary of a foreign language by practicing to and from translations

-Showcase for hexagonal architecture
+Improve vocabulary of a foreign language by practicing to and from translations.
+When learning french, I listed all the interesting words in a book.
+While practising, I try to memorize the words in the order they are listed in the book.
+After some time, I realized that I start to make associations between words just because they are next to each other.
+So this process needs randomization and thus software.

+So this project aims at:
+- Showcase of Rust project with all the bells ans whistles
+- Create a tool to learn a foreign language

 ## How To

 Start the docker container with the DB
-`docker compose -f docker/docker-compose.yml up -d --build`
+`docker compose -f docker-compose.yml up -d --build --remove-orphans`

+Build and start the application: `cargo run`

 Stop:
-`docker compose -f docker/docker-compose.yml down` oder
+`docker compose -f docker/docker-compose.yml down` or
 `docker container stop mongo_container && docker rm mongo_container`

-Clean the local DB, *danger zone* prefix with sudo
-`rm -rf data/db/*`